lucy-sha512/archethic-docs/docs/learn/p2p/bootstrapping.md

 title: Bootstrapping
 ---

-Arch Ethic Blockchain uses Network Transaction and Supervised Multicast that requires some actions to be performed when a node is bootstrapping.
+Archethic Blockchain uses Network Transaction and Supervised Multicast that requires some actions to be performed when a node is bootstrapping.
 These operations will ensure synchronization and P2P awareness.

 ## Joining

-When a node wants to join the network the first time, it  requests a node, from  list of preconfigured nodes called "bootstrapping seeds".
+When a node wants to join the network the first time, it  requests a node, from  list of preconfigured nodes called `bootstrapping seeds`.
 The node selected from bootstrapping seeds is the closest in position to the node requesting to join the network.

 It  generates a first node transaction containning the following data:
 * IP, port, protocol
-* reward address
+* Reward address
-* key certificate (to ensure the key is coming from a secure element) Once the network  attests and verifies its transaction, the node will be able to start a SelfRepair process
+* Key certificate (to ensure the key is coming from a secure element) Once the network  attests and verifies its transaction, the node will be able to start a SelfRepair process

 ## Updates